Skip to main content

 Write as who you are.

-If you live with a chronic illness you already carry a rich inner life.
+If you live with a chronic illness—rheumatoid arthritis, diabetes, lupus, cancer, or another condition that keeps you indoors or limits your energy—you already carry a rich inner life.
 This course is designed to help you turn that inner life into language.

 What This Course Is About